BETTY187source/community-resource-sharing-platform/README.md

 ## Features
 - **Resource Listing:** Community members can add resources they are willing to lend or share.
 - **Accessible Resources:** Displays a list of available resources with descriptions, owner details, and location.
-- **Add Resources:** User can add new resources through a simple form.
+- **Add Resources:** Users can add new resources through a simple form.
 - **Tech Stack:**
   - Frontend: React.js
   - Backend: Node.js, Express.js, MongoDB